Lightning-AI/litdata/README.md

 You can reproduce this benchmark with this [Studio](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).

-# Real World Examples
+# Real World Runnable Templates

 Fastest way to learn is with [Studios](https://lightning.ai/studios).
-Studios are reproducible reproducible cloud IDE with data, code, dependencies, e.g. so you can re-do everything yourself with ease!
+[Studios](https://lightning.ai/studios) are reproducible reproducible cloud IDE with data, code, dependencies, e.g. so you can re-do everything yourself with ease!

-We've published public templates that demonstrates
+We've published [public templates]((https://lightning.ai/studios) that demonstrates how to best use the Lightning Data framework at scale.

-Studios also allow you to run this on the cloud

-Sign up here to and run your first Studio free
+Sign up here to and run your first Studio free.

-We have built end-to-end free [Studios](https://lightning.ai) showing all the steps to prepare several data types.
-The [Studios](https://lightning.ai) are fully reproducible cloud IDE with data, code, dependencies, e.g. so you can re-do everything yourself with ease!

 | Studio | Data type | Dataset |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | :-----------------: | --------------------------------------------------------------------------------------------------------------------------------------: |